microsoft/fluentui/rfcs/theme-shape.md

 theme.alias.colors.red.neutral;
 ```

-This brings the two following issues:
+This brings the three following issues:

 1. Engineers might struggle to find the expected token in the object.
 2. Theme merging is expensive as we need to merge deep objects.
+3. Insertion of CSS variables is more expensive as we need to flatten CSS variables in runtime (`flattenThemeToCSSVariables()`).

 **The proposal is to merge all the tokens to a single flat object**: